 From the point of your team, it is also important to understand that all of these new channels and trends can be confusing.
 With so many more channels to monitor, it will get more chaotic and tiring to manage.
 Without the proper training and empowerment, you could be leaving your team to simmer in increasing unhappiness as they struggle to deal with new channel responsibilities without centralized repositories of responses or visibility into how others in the team are responding.

 Workforces are becoming even more mobile these days, with distributed teams and telecommuting becoming more common over time.
-Not only could this save traveling time, it could increase productivity by reducing interruptions to the day and allowing team members to work whenever they are at their best.
+Not only could this save traveling time, but it could also increase productivity by reducing interruptions to the day and allowing team members to work whenever they are at their best.
 The BYOD (Bring Your Own Device) trend also means that teams are now responsible for their own use of phones and other devices, and could herald a true 24/7 connected workforce – hence making omnichannel, always-on communications even more essential for businesses.

 Your customers expect it